 $25 loan fee.

 Plan your field trip visit free of charge.
 Come tour the Museum before your class arrives to best utilize our resources.
-Contact the education director to arrange a time to tour the facilities.
+Contact the volunteer coordinator to arrange a time to tour the facilities.
 Receive 10% off merchandise you purchase for your classroom in the Museum Store.

-If you teach in Clatsop, Columbia, Tillamook, Pacific, Wahkiakum County or the Kelso/Longview area, our “Museum in the Schools” provides free programs in your classroom.
-Call the education director for available programs that come to your area.
+If you teach in Clatsop, Columbia, Pacific, Wahkiakum County or the Kelso/Longview area, we provide free programs within your classroom.
+Contact the education specialist for available programs that come to your area.

 The Museum Library is available to all educators.
 The library contains photos, books, charts and periodicals related to Museum exhibits.
 These resources are available for on-site use.
 Just make your appointment with the Curatorial Department to use the Library prior to your visit.